A commenter Arkenaten states in the comments to this post that:

 I've been focussing on the Hebrew Scriptures here; I don't really have the time to address the New Testament in this post.
 But as a Christian, the Resurrection of Jesus is at the core of my faith in a way that the details of the Exodus are not.
 If I were a Jew (or a Hindu) I would be quite bothered that my religion was based primarily on events too far back in the past to have much good historical data for.
 But as a Christian, I can point to texts which claim to be based on eyewitness accounts to the Resurrection, at a time period for which we have much better historical data (yay for Greco-Roman culture!) than during the Old Testament period.
 (Yes, I know all about the arguments that the Gospels and Acts weren't really written by Sts.
 Matthew, Mark, Luke, and John, and I don't find them convincing for reasons I've blogged about elsewhere.)

-Then, after one accepts that there exists a God who does miracles, and who chose to send his Son to rather highly peculiar monotheistic culture, then it seems reasonable, as a Christian, to think that there must be some basis for that people's odd origin story, that God made their distant ancestor Abraham a promise, and then they were slaves, and then God rescued them with a mighty hand and an outstretched arm, feeding them with the bread of angels, which came down from heaven, for us men and for our salvation...
+Then, after one accepts that there exists a God who does miracles, and who chose to send his Son to one highly peculiar monotheistic culture, then it seems reasonable, speaking as a Christian, to think that there must be some basis for that people's odd origin story: that God made their distant ancestor Abraham a promise, and then they were slaves, and then God rescued them with a mighty hand and an outstretched arm, feeding them with the bread of angels.
+To prepare for that bread which later came down from heaven, for us men and for our salvation...